Assistant Professor @ Torcuato Di Tella University

 With L.J.
 Shrum and Jaehoon Lee

 Chronically Lonely Consumers Avoid Rather than Seek Out Interpersonal Touch-Related Services Because of Lack of Interpersonal Trust and Lack of Comfort with Interpersonal Touch.
-Under review at the Journal of Consumer Research
+Preparing for submission to the Journal of Personality and Social Psychology

 With Yi Li